Click to Place a Web Call Tel: (515) 865-4591

 An emergency mode operation plan is a required implementation specification defined within the HIPAA Contingency Plan standard in the Administrative Safeguards section of the HIPAA Security Rule.

-The objective of an emergency mode operation plan is to establish (and implement as needed) procedures to enable continuation of critical business processes for protection of the security of electronic protected health information while operating in emergency mode.
-An emergency mode operation plan is the part of an overall contingency plan that contains a process enabling an enterprise to continue to operate in the event of fire, vandalism, natural disaster, or system failure.
-In a manner similar to disaster recovery planning, budget for and schedule required resources for effective emergency mode operation plan testing.
+The objective of an emergency mode operation plan is to establish (and implement as needed) procedures to enable the continuation of critical business processes for the protection of the security of electronically protected health information while operating in emergency mode.
+An emergency mode operation plan is part of an overall contingency plan that contains a process enabling an enterprise to continue to operate in the event of fire, vandalism, natural disaster, or system failure.
+In a manner similar to disaster recovery planning, the budget for and schedule required resources for effective emergency mode operation plan testing.

 Testing and Revision Procedures (Addressable)164.308(a)(7)(ii)(D)